mgreiler/se-unlocked/Transcripts/EP_27_Emma_Bostian.md

 Yeah, it was really wonderful.
 I really enjoyed it.

 **McKayla:** [00:43:26]
-I hope you enjoyed the another episode of software engineering unlock podcast dont forget to subscribe and I talk to you again in 2 weeks
+I hope you enjoyed another episode of the software engineering unlock podcast don't forget to subscribe and I talk to you again in 2 weeks.